Consensys/react-native-sssa/README.md

   <a href="#usage">Usage</a>
 </p>

-A library to generate cryptographically secure shares of a secret.
+A react-native library for generating cryptographically secure shares of a secret.
+It uses Advanced Encryption Standard, Shamir's Secret Sharing Algorithm, and deploys shares to IPFS.

 ## Installation